 the latter carried out in collaboration with his wife Luisa Mussini (the

 daughter of painter Luigi Mussini, who was Franchi's tutor) she being also

 responsible for the Saint Anthony of Padua in the chapel named for

-On the altar a Madonna and Child by Luca di TommŔ.
+On the altar a Virgin and Child by Luca di TommŔ.

 Under the altar are the remains of Savina Petrilli

 she being one of the 31 ôsaints, beatified, and servants of Godö

 controversially mummified between 1975 and 2008.
 Controversial also for the

 fact that of the team of the embalmers only one was still alive